On the evolution by fractional mean curvature

 Many results of great interest about the fractional mean curvature flow have been recently obtained in~\cite{CMP1, CMP2, CMP3}.
 See also~\cite{AV} for a detailed study of the fractional mean curvature, with analogies and important differences with respect to the classical case.
 The question of the regularity of the minimal surfaces corresponding to the fractional perimeter has been investigated in~\cite{CRS, SV, CV2, Fi, BFV, JS}, several connections with the isoperimetric problems have been studied in~\cite{Fu, FFMMM, I4} and remarkable examples of surfaces of vanishing and constant fractional mean curvature have been recently constructed in~\cite{Dav, CFSW}.

 In this work we are interested in studying classical solutions to the $L^2$-gradient flow associated to the fractional perimeter.
-More precisely, we consider a set $E_0$ and we are interested in a family $E_t$ that satisfies for every $x\in \partial E_t$ the law of motion
+More precisely, we consider a set $E_0$ and we are interested in a family $E_t$ that satisfies for every $x\in \partial E_t$ the law\footnote{As customary in geometric flows, we use the notation~$x\in\partial E_t$ to denote the points of the evolving hypersurface.
+Notice that, with a slight abuse of notation, we also implicitly take~$x=x_t$ to be a function of~$t$, due to the evolutionary nature of the problem.
+Also, if we take~$\partial E_t$ to be parameterized by a normal map of the sphere~$f:S^{n-1}\to[0,+\infty)$, we also use the notation~$\partial E_t\ni x=f(\omega)\,\omega$.
+Of course, since the surface is evolving in time, this notation has to be read as~$x_t=f(\omega,t)\,\omega$, but we will try to simplify notation whenever possible, still keeping the arguments unambiguous.} of motion

 where $\nu$ is the outer normal to $E_t$ and the quantity $H_s$ is the fractional mean curvature defined by

 Here above and in the sequel we use the notation

 while~$\chi_E$ is the classical indicator function of~$E$, that is~$1$ on~$E$ and~$0$ on~$\R^n\setminus E$.
 We also assume that the parameter $s$ belongs to the interval~$(0,1)$.
 Notice that with this convention the mean curvature of a sphere is positive (more details on this case will be given in the forthcoming Section~\ref{example}).
 Moreover, under this convention, the $s$-perimeter of solutions to \eqref{fmcfgeneral} decreases in the fastest direction; In fact it holds that (see Theorem \ref{derivatives non local quantities})